R-ronivaldo/R-ronivaldo/README.md

-- 👋 Hi, I’m @R-ronivaldo
+- 👋 Hi, I’m @R-ronivaldo a student of Information systems at Federal University of Pará
 - 👀 I'm interested in modern languages, but also base language importantes like C/C++
 - 🌱 I’m currently learning about testing
 - 💞️ I'm looking to collaborate on open source tools